Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Conclusion

 \section{Conclusion}

-In this work, we present a novel tensor-based framework of multilayer network signal processing (M-GSP) that naturally generalizes the traditional GSP to multilayer networks.
-We first present the basic foundation and definitions of M-GSP including MLN signals, signal shifting, spectral space, singular space, and filter design.
+In this work, we present a novel tensor-based framework of multilayer graph signal processing (M-GSP) that naturally generalizes the traditional GSP to multilayer graphs.
+We first present the basic foundation and definitions of M-GSP including MLG signals, signal shifting, spectrum space, singular space, and filter design.
 We also provide interpretable discussion and physical insights through numerical results and examples to illustrate the strengths, general insights, and benefits of novel M-GSP framework.
 We further demonstrate exciting potentials of M-GSP in data processing applications through experimental results in several practical scenarios.